 - It may be possible to infer that changes to a spatial surface are minor, for example if the bounds of the surface are small, in which case the update may not be important enough to process.

 - Updates to spatial surfaces outside the current region of interest of the user may be ignored entirely, though in this case it may be more efficient to modify the spatial bounding volumes in use by the surface observer.

 - For removed spatial surfaces, should mesh be discarded?

 - Generally mesh should be discarded immediately for removed spatial surfaces, so that hologram occlusion remains correct.

-- However, if the application has reason to believe that a spatial surface will reappear shortly (perhaps based upon the design of the user experience), then it may be more efficient to retain it than to discard its mesh and recreate it again later.
+- However, if the application has reason to believe that a spatial surface will reappear shortly (based upon the design of the user experience), then it may be more efficient to keep it than to discard its mesh and recreate it again later.

-- Note that some relatively rare events during spatial surface generation can cause spatial surfaces to be replaced by new spatial surfaces in a similar location but with different IDs.
-Consequently, applications that choose not to discard a removed surface should take care not to end up with multiple highly-overlapped spatial surface meshes covering the same location.
+- Some relatively rare events during spatial surface generation can cause spatial surfaces to be replaced by new spatial surfaces in a similar location but with different IDs.
+So, applications that choose not to discard a removed surface should take care not to end up with multiple highly overlapped spatial surfaces meshes covering the same location.